Bernwang/breakthroughlisten/scroft/pulsar_searches/pulsar_search_tools.md

 Casey Law set up some analysis tools in a Docker image, which is a bit like a virtual machine.
 This enables an easy install of the standard tools used to analyze pulsar data.
 We observe one pulsar at the beginning of each Breakthrough Listen observing run to make sure that the system is working properly.
 Ultimately we want to implement quality control and diagnostics on our data based on what the output plots look like.

+You might find Casey's introduction to how he's using Docker informative: http://caseyjlaw.github.io/docker-in-astronomy.html

 Steps to get the software running:

 1. Ensure you have a working Python installation. https://www.continuum.io/downloads is a good one.